nlara6156/CPE487/README.md

 ### Difficulties

-- Generating multiple balls in "random" places
+- Generating multiple balls in 'random' places
-    -

 - Having the main ball increase when coming in contact with the other balls
     - The main ball score will not increase if not completely hovering the other ball